-This section focuses on common denominators for interoperability scenarios across track and trace (T&T) systems, following the different phases of T&T systems implementation, and considering systems already implemented and systems under development around the world.
+This section focuses on common denominators for interoperability scenarios across Track and Trace (T&T) systems, following the different phases of traceability systems implementation, and considering systems already implemented and systems under development around the world.

-As the ICMRA remit is medicines for human use and considering that several T&T systems for medicines are already in place or in the final stage of planning and most of them have been developed for tracking finished (drug) products, this section focus on T&T systems for finished medicinal products (drug products) for human use.
-Some of the recommendations however might be extended or adapted to other products (e.g. active substances, finished medicinal products for veterinary use, medical devices etc.).
+As the ICMRA remit is medicines for human use and considering that several traceability systems for medicines are already in place or in the final stage of planning and most of them have been developed for tracking finished (drug) products, this section focus on traceability systems for finished medicinal products (drug products) for human use.
+Some of the recommendations however might be extended or adapted to other products (e.g. active substances, finished medicinal products for veterinary use, medical devices, etc.).

-309 RECOMMENDATIONS
+RECOMMENDATIONS